cchencool/spark-in-docker/README.md

 -----
 ## Next Steps:
-1. data upload
+1. data upload - using docker-machine virtualBox as driver. directly shareing folder with host.
+Should use NFS in production.
-2. docker volume
+2. task submission
-3. hadoop/hdfs

 -----
 ## References: